-- Depending on the design of your old fun, you might need to remove mounting screws, brackets and any other hardware attached to the unit.
-In this case, where we are dealing with a replacement with no attic access, these hardware components should be removed from bellow.
+- Depending on the design of your old fun, you might need to remove mounting screws, brackets, and any other hardware attached to the unit.
+In this case, where we are dealing with a replacement with no attic access, these hardware components should be removed from below.
 After the fan housing is detached from the ceiling, you can safely disconnect the wiring.

 How to install the new bathroom exhaust fan

 1. Check the size of your new fan

 Now that the old fan is out, it is time to fit in the new fun housing into the ceiling hole and see whether it fits in.
 In case you purchased a bigger fan then measure the additional amount of ceiling you need to cut out.
 You can use a jab, or a keyhole saw to cut out the ceiling for extra space.

 Depending on the changes you make at the opening, you must ensure the wood joists available shall secure the new fan.
 In case they won’t, then purchase additional wood joists and install them in the ceiling before installing the new fan.
 This is because if the fan is not correctly secured in the ceiling, it might fall and get damaged or cause injuries to bathroom users.

 2. Pull the electric wiring into the fan housing

 At this point, remove the junction cover from the new exhaust fan so that the home wiring can be inserted and pulled into the new fun housing and connected to the motor wiring.
 In some cases, the fan won’t have a junction box depending on the fan manufacturer.

 Once the cables are in place, secure them with grommets to prevent the metal edges from damaging the cable.
 Your new fan might come with grommets for this purpose.
 However, in cases where there is none, you can find them at your local electricals store.